dusandjovanovic/-spark-yelp-dataset-sentiment-analysis/README.md

 ## Subtask 02 - Top K businesses based on user-review sentiment

+This solution is presented in the class `Subtask02TopBusinesses.java`.
 In order to begin this data analysis it is neccessary to load both stopwords and sentiment information for certain words.
 Dictionaries in a form of a `hashed map` are being used for both.

 ```java
 	Map<String, Integer> stopwordsMap = InputUtils.readLinesToMap(uriStopwrods);